StereoFlo/Pyrocms-messages/README.md

 PyroCMS module for send messages use the SMPP protocol.

-create and tested on verion 2.0.3
+created and tested on version 2.0.3 and up